Remote Build & Test support for VRChat avatars

 How to build-and-test

 On your computer that you run Unity on, from the SDK panel select “Build & Test.”
-After it works for a little while, it should pop up a dialog box saying “Test avatar built” or similar.
+After it works for a little while, it should pop up a dialog box saying “Test avatar built” or similar (or, on newer SDK versions, simply give a completion message in the control panel).

-Finally, now you can copy your locally-built .vrca file to your VRChat machine!
+Finally, copy your locally-built .vrca file to your VRChat machine.
 Then from VRChat, go to your Avatars, then “Other,” and your test avatar should be right there, appearing as an “SDK” avatar.

 Comments